-So you’ve found the house of your dreams, huh?
-Now it’s time to figure out how to make an offer on a home and go for that dream house!
+So you’ve found the perfect place to buy, huh?
+Now it’s time to figure out how to make an offer on a house that’ll make that dream come true!
 Sure, making a home offer may seem simple: You work with your real estate agent to come up with a price and then submit it to the sellers.
 But that’s just the big picture.
 A home offer also includes elements that you may not immediately take into consideration — such as contingencies, requests for home inspections, and any cost negotiations before settling on that final number.

-— What to Consider When Buying a Home in 2022
+• What to Consider and What to Look for When Buying a House in 2024

-With this in mind, you’re likely to develop a lot of questions about the process of making a home offer, and that’s normal.
+With this in mind, you’re likely to have questions about the process of making a home offer, and that’s normal.
 Let us save you some panic and help to get you prepared.

-We’ve compiled answers to some of those questions, including whether you can make an offer on a house without preapproval, deciding how much house you can afford, and thinking through the process of writing a home offer letter to the homeowners.
-You should also be prepared to know what contingencies you’re comfortable asking for — maybe you want a fast closure or to skip home inspections — that are in your budget and that make sense for you as the potential owner of that house.
+We’ve compiled answers to some of those questions, covering topics like whether you can make an offer on a house without preapproval, deciding how much house you can afford, and thinking through the process of writing a home offer letter to the homeowners.
+You should also be prepared to know what contingencies you’re comfortable asking for — maybe you want a fast closure or prefer to skip home inspections.

 Let’s get started.